The 5 Tenets of Modern Marketing

 Time is the other component that we have so little of and we need so much more of!
 It’s just a matter of scheduling it in.
 I have two hours in my calendar each Monday morning called “social media”.
 It’s from 7am – 9am each Monday where I scour the web, read the many emails that I subscribe to and never get a chance to look at and with all this inspiration, I blog for my work website.

 In addition, sometimes I just need to write.
 For me, that means getting out of the office, usually at home or perhaps at a favourite cafe.
 I generally use the iPad and I write and write and write.
 We hired a second person in my marketing team and he’s an absolute rock star, a great hire.
-He read all my babble, corrected it and then we’d post it.
+He reads all my babble, corrects it and then we post it.

 Once you’ve started, what’s next?

 You’ll get to a point where your you have enough content on your website that you can start to provide links from blogs to pages on your site.
 These links have to be contextually relevant, by that I mean the link you’re providing needs to add something to the original blog or page you’ve posted.
 Then, as your number of blogs increases you can also link back to previous blogs and also pages.
 Google crawlers find this useful and it helps with your organic page rankings.